nickbrockett/ziglu/README.md

     }
 ]

-2) [POST] The list of RSS News Feed sources can be edited/changed. i.e. the above list can be reformulated.
+2) [POST /sources] The list of RSS News Feed sources can be edited/changed. i.e. the above list can be reformulated.
-3) [GET] All RSS News items that optionally satisfy a provider/and or category filter (e.g. http://localhost:8080/feeds?provider=bbc&category=news) will support the Client to display a scollable set of related news items.
+3) [GET /feeds?provider?category] All RSS News items that optionally satisfy a provider/and or category filter (e.g. http://localhost:8080/feeds?provider=bbc&category=news) will support the Client to display a scollable set of related news items.
 Note.
 The individual news item can be retrieved using its KEY identifier from the service.
 Short example output given here [
     {
         "Title": "Covid in Wales: Lockdown review 'will give hospitality certainty'", "Link": "https://www.bbc.co.uk/news/uk-wales-56551184",